matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$results, $visits)</code></pre>

-- array `&$results` An array containing the exported data subjects.
+- array &$results An array containing the exported data subjects.

-- array `$visits` An array with multiple visit entries containing an idvisit and idsite each.
+- array &$visits An array with multiple visit entries containing an idvisit and idsite each.
 The data for these visits is requested to be exported.

 ### PrivacyManager.shouldIgnoreDnt